 Marina Natural Silk Red Plant

-Marina natural silk red plants are the most popular silky plant, which gives a realistic look in your tank.
-The plant stands around six inches tall, is a fantastic foreground item, and is designed to float softly with the stream.
+Marina natural silk red plants are the most popular silk plants, which create a realistic look in your tank.
+The plant stands around six inches tall, is a fantastic foreground item, and is designed to move softly with the power head current.
+Your bettas will thrive with these leaves to play among, and the soft silk fabric won’t cut fins or harm your fish.

 Imagitarium Inline Betta Plant

-This lovely, lifelike silk plant is suitable for a foreground decoration as well as a betta resting spot.
-The material is long-lasting, will not fade, and is completely safe to use.
+This lovely, lifelike silk plant is suitable for a foreground decoration and a betta resting spot.
+The material is long-lasting, will not fade, and is entirely safe to use in betta tanks.

 So, Live Or Fake Plants?